MatthewTao/small-reminders/README.md

 # small-reminders

+There are lots of little things that should be done throughout the day:

+- Move about
+- staying hydrated

- Little reminders throughout the day
+So this this little thingy feeds little reminders throughout the day.